 We have art therapy classes at Fire Mountain

-At Fire Mountain Programs, we are huge advocates of the good art therapy can do for those who suffer from depression or anxiety, as well as those who have gone through traumatic events.
+At Fire Mountain RTC, we are huge advocates of the good art therapy can do for those who suffer from depression or anxiety, as well as those who have gone through traumatic events.
 Our art classes are held twice a week and participants are able to work in a number of mediums as mentioned above.
 We have supplies for painting, sculpture, collage and more!
 If you think your teenager could benefit from being in an art therapy class, contact us today.
-We would love to give you more information about this method of therapy as well as tell you more about the Fire Mountain Program in general!
+We would love to give you more information about this method of therapy as well as tell you more about the Fire Mountain program in general!